 Facial Nerve Function

-Sensory: carries taste from the anterior 2/3 of the tongue.
+Sensory function for taste from the anterior 2/3 of the tongue.

-Upper vs Lower Motor Neurone Lesion
+Upper Versus Lower Motor Neurone Lesion

-In a lower motor neurone lesion, the forehead will NOT be spared and the patient cannot move their forehead on the affected side.
+The forehead will be spared in an upper motor neurone lesion so the patient can move their forehead on the affected side.
+In a lower motor neurone lesion, the forehead is not spared, and the patient cannot move their forehead on the affected side.

 Upper Motor Neurone Lesions

-Unilateral upper motor lesions occur in:
+Unilateral upper motor neurone lesions occur in:

 - Cerebrovascular accidents (strokes)